muratdem/MDBTLA/MultiShardTxn/README.md

 ## Other specifications in this directory

-- `MDB.tla`: This spec models the replica set as a single log at a high level
+- `MDB.tla`: This spec models the replication/storage level at an abstract level.

-- `ClientCentric.tla`: (from Tim Soethout's [work](https://github.com/cwi-swat/tla-ci)) We use this to be able to properly check transactions for snapshot isolation semantics.
+- `ClientCentric.tla`: (from Tim Soethout's [work](https://github.com/cwi-swat/tla-ci)) We use this to be able to check transactions for snapshot isolation semantics.